United States Military Academy Acceptance Rate 2025

 Step 3: Apply Online

-Upon completing the CQ, qualified applicants will receive their West Point Candidate Portal credentials by email, usually within 24-48 hours.
-If you do not receive an email within 48 hours, remember to check your spam folder.
+After completing the Candidate Questionnaire (CQ), qualified applicants will receive their West Point Candidate Portal credentials by email, usually within 24-48 hours.
+If you do not receive an email within 48 hours, check your spam folder.

 Step 5: Apply for a Nomination